Perfume Parlour 1994 EDP

 Japanese Complete

 Perfume Parlour Japanese Complete is an Eau de Parfum launched in 1994.
-Japanese Complete opens with Yuzu, Mandarin, Bergamot, and Lemon, settles into a heart of Geranium, Cinnamon, Nutmeg, and Lotus, and dries down to a base of Cedar, Sandalwood, Vetiver, and Amber.
-Perfume Parlour's Japanese Complete carries a Favourite verdict, a aquatic-led wear.
+Japanese Complete opens with Bergamot, Lemon, Mandarin, and Yuzu, settles into a heart of Geranium, Lily Of The Valley, Lotus, and Cinnamon, and dries down to a base of Musk, Amber, Cedar, and Sandalwood.
+Perfume Parlour's Japanese Complete carries a Favourite verdict, an aquatic-led wear.

 Japanese Complete chases Issey Miyake L'Eau d'Issey Pour Homme's aquatic-citrus-woody classic.
 The bright yuzu-and-calone opening over watery florals and clean woods reads true to the brief, but as a budget dupe it lands flatter and lighter than the original.